Audit Laws

 Voting Systems Used

-Most California counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility.
-Los Angeles County and Riverside County use ballot marking devices for all polling place voters.
+Most California counties primarily use hand marked paper ballots and optical scanners for in-person voters, with ballot marking devices for those who need or want to use them.
+A few counties use ballot marking devices for all in-person voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.